 What will happen if people can’t sign on to Facebook?

 Communications loss in ordinary circumstances

 For information gathering, there are many options.
 A good AM/FM shortwave radio is a decent start.
 I would recommend a quality shortwave radio that has AM/USB/LSB options.
-During run of the mill storms and power outages, many radio stations will remain on the air with emergency generators.
+During run-of-the-mill storms and power outages, many radio stations will remain on the air with emergency generators.
 The key is to figure out which stations are staffed and offer good timely information.
-NOAA all hazards radio can be good source of weather information, however, their transmitters can remain off the air for weeks or months at times.
+NOAA all hazards radio can be a good source of weather information, however, their transmitters can remain off the air for weeks or months at times.

 - 3791.0 USB VOICE PRIMARY International, DX, and Emergency/Disaster Relief

 - 5403.5 USB EMERGENCY Emergency/Disaster Relief

 - 7185.5 USB VOICE PRIMARY International/Regional and Emergency/Disaster Relief

 - 14346.0 USB VOICE PRIMARY International/Regional and Emergency/Disaster Relief